-Is one of your New Year Resolutions to find a better job?
+Is one of your New Year Resolutions for 2016 to find a better job?
 How about to make more money?
 How about a new career path?
 Truck driving offers people from all over the opportunity to make money for themselves, and have a stable job.

 Get salary pay with no experience and no previous education!